tabasano/wavseq/tutorial_smml.md

 ```

 the first value of each part will used for the first note 'a'. and so on.
-inside parts, position is seperated by ',' or use dummy value 'o'.
+inside parts, position is separated by ',' or use dummy value 'o'.
 '(V:,,,60,,)' is '(V:ooo 60 oo)'. last dummy values can be omitted. in this case, 4th note 'd' velocity is set to 60.
 if 6th note don't exist, pre modifier element values are simply ignored.